viamrobotics/docs/docs/mobility/motion/_index.md

   The name of the frame with respect to which the component's pose is reported.

 - `supplemental_transforms` ([Optional\[List\[Transforms\]\]](https://python.viam.dev/autoapi/viam/proto/common/index.html#viam.proto.common.Transform)) (_optional_): A list of `Transform` objects.
-  A `Transform` represents an additional frame which is added to the robot's frame system.
+  A `Transform` represents an additional frame which is added to the machine's frame system.
   It consists of the following fields:

   - `pose_in_observer_frame`: Provides the relationship between the frame being added and another frame.